Xardas0327/Learning2DEngine/Documentations/TheCollector.md

 ## License:
 The Collector © 2025 by Zsolt Sziráczki is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
-_Note: In the past, it was under the CC BY-NC 4.0, but it has changed from version 1.7._
+_Note: In the past, it was under the CC BY-NC 4.0, but it has changed from v1.7.0._

 For sounds, there is the irrKlang, which I use it with its non pro licence, which is [here](https://www.ambiera.com/irrklang/license.html).